 Preparing to Expand Maintenance Management Software

-In many ways, expanding usage of maintenance management software is similar to its initial implementation.
+When a company decides to expand usage of CMMS software, it can feel similar to an initial implementation in many ways.
 There are several steps you should take to ensure a successful expansion:

 - Obtain key stakeholder buy-in.
 Without executive support, any initiative is far more likely to fail.
 It is vital to engage and secure the vocal support of key stakeholders in this expansion effort.